Road Environment

 Mobile Urban Mapper MUM

-With its Mobile Urban Mapper MUM, Fraunhofer IPM offers the complete integration of several high-end measurement systems into an integrated workflow for the fast acquisition of 2D and 3D data of the environment.
-MUM is a modular system that can be tailored to the respective task.
-It comprises the high-end 360° Clearance Profile Scanner CPS with up to 2 million measuring points per second and scan frequencies in the range of 10 to 200 Hz at a distance resolution of 1 mm.
-An integration and synchronization of several such scanner heads is easily possible.
+With its Mobile Urban Mapper MUM system platform, Fraunhofer IPM offers the complete integration of several high-end measurement systems into an integrated workflow for the fast acquisition of 2D and 3D data of the environment.
+MUM is a modular system platform that can be tailored to the respective task.
+Typically, it comprises the high-end 360° Clearance Profile Scanner CPS with up to 2 million measuring points per second and scan frequencies in the range of 10 to 200 Hz at a distance resolution of 1 mm.
+An integration and synchronization of several such scanner heads, or other commercial LiDAR sensors, is easily possible.
 Several high-resolution cameras are used for texturing the point cloud with RGB information.
 State-of-the-art positioning technology such as DGPS, IMUs and odometers enable precise calculation of position and posture of the mobile platform, thus delivering a consistent, geo-referenced point cloud.

 Fully automated data evaluation